A giving circle provides a way for friends, family members or co-workers to collectively support charities and causes.

 A giving circle is a group people who pool charitable gifts to achieve a greater impact.
 As a group, members make decisions on what organizations to grant to and witness the change their charitable gifts make.
 Donors make gifts to an IRS-qualified public charity, in this case Thrivent Charitable Impact & Investing (in the form of a donor-advised fund), and receive potential charitable tax deductions.
 We administer the gifts, holds or invests the assets and offers support and resources to the giving circle.

-How to create a giving circle fund
+How to establish a giving circle fund

 - For gifts of stock, include copies of either the stock certificates or the most recent brokerage statement.
 We will contact you with specific instructions on how to transfer the stock.